eonfluxor/flask/README.md

 ```
 ## Sample Project

-A sample project is available in this repo under
+A sample project is available in this repo inside the folder:

 * FlaskSample/